RLx2: Training a Sparse Deep Reinforcement Learning Model from Scratch: Experiments

 \subsection{Ablation Study}

-We conduct a comprehensive ablation study on three critical components of RLx2 on TD3, i.e., topology evolution, multi-step TD target, and dynamic-capacity buffer, to examine the effect of each component in RLx2 and their robustness in hyperparameters. \paragraph{Topology evolution} RLx2 drops and grows connections with magnitude and gradient criteria, respectively, which has been adopted in RigL \cite{evci2020rigging} for deep supervised learning.
-To validate the necessity of our topology evolution criteria, we compare RLx2 with three baselines, which replace the topology evolution scheme in RLx2 with Tiny, SS and SET, with other components in RLx2 remain unchanged, i.e., they are also equipped with multi-step targets and dynamic-capacity buffer.
+We conduct a comprehensive ablation study on the three critical components of RLx2 on TD3, i.e., topology evolution, multi-step TD target, and dynamic-capacity buffer, to examine the effect of each component in RLx2 and their robustness in hyperparameters.
+In addition, we provide the sensitivity analysis for algorithm hyper-parameters, e.g. initial mask update fraction, mask update interval, buffer adjustment interval, and buffer policy distance threshold, in Appendix~\ref{app:sen}.